nnekman/name_application/README.md

 Please, copy the given address to the Internet Browser of your choice.

-Select 'Upload JSON file' on the upper left corner, and select the attached dataset 'names.json'.
+Select 'Upload JSON file' on the upper right corner, and select the attached dataset 'names.json'.